-A mild dried chilli with a tobacco and dried fruit flavour, Ancho is an indispensable ingredient in mole poblano (a rich chilli, nut and cocoa sauce), salsas and stews.
+A mild, dried chilli with a tobacco and dried fruit flavour.
+Ancho is an indispensable ingredient in moles (a rich Mexican sauce) and salsas and it can also be stuffed.

 Preparation and Serving Suggestions